soccin/Compgen2016_VariantCalling/Labs/1_Intro2BashScripting/exercises/1_BashProgramming.md

 ## Warning

-`bash` often require much more disclipine to write _good_: readable, maintainable, re-useable code then other languages.
+`bash` often require much more disciplin to write _good_: readable, maintainable, re-useable code then other languages.
 If you have a script with more than a few lines; you should work hard to

 1. Comment it well